TanapholSU/rag_system/README.md

 In case that you want to use external service like S3 or external Qdrant database, please refer to comments in `.env` file and configure those related parameter accordingly.

+# Github Action

+After testing and building the docker image, the image should be pushed to `ghcr.io/tanapholsu/tektome_rag`

 # Endpoints

 4 main endpoints are implemented for RAG system: